wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 * Choose a design which suits your blog
 * You can use Quantaad Analytics to track the number of views, clicks and the revenue you generate via AppVitrine

+Stay tuned for our next release in which you will be able to change the number of sponsored apps and non sponsored apps.

 == Installation ==
 Installing AppVitrine Plugin from your WordPress admin panel: